Reporting

 Summarize

-Summarize your data by defining key metrics to help you make informed decisions.
+Summarize your data by defining key metrics to inform your decisions.
 Summary data is always displayed in the grouping row and cannot be formatted differently.

 Brandfolder Image